 The trustees will review the Preliminary Letters and invite full proposals from a limited number of applicants.
 If a proposal is invited, the AGM Common Grant Proposal Form or any other form that is and clear and concise may be used.

 Preliminary Letter Submission Deadlines: March 1 and September 30

 Early Submission is strongly encouraged.
-Late submissions will be held for the next round.
+Late submissions will not be considered.